 - Green, Social or Sustainability Bonds ("Sustainable Bonds"), as labelled in the securities' documentation, where the issuer committed to allocate the proceeds to projects making a positive environmental or social contribution.
 This included, but was not limited to, bonds that aligned with the International Capital Market Association (ICMA)'s Green Bond Principles, Social Bond Principles, and Sustainability Bond Guidelines, and bonds that had been assessed through the Investment Adviser's proprietary Sustainable Bond evaluation framework.
 Sustainable Bonds mobilise financing directly towards a variety of environmental and social projects whose focus spans across a number of sustainability objectives.
-Examples include, but are not limited to, financing for renewable energy, energy efficiency, clean transportation, affordable housing, and financial inclusion projects. - Bonds from corporate issuers whose business practices, products or solutions, made a net positive contribution towards the SDGs.
+Examples include, but are not limited to, financing for renewable energy, energy efficiency, clean transportation, affordable housing, and financial inclusion projects.
+The specific objectives to which the Sustainable Bonds contribute depend on the eligible environmental and social project categories of each security. - Bonds from corporate issuers whose business practices, products or solutions, made a net positive contribution towards the SDGs.
 The SDGs were adopted by the United Nations in 2015 as a universal call to action to end poverty, protect the planet and ensure that by 2030 all people enjoy peace and prosperity.
-They include environmental (e.g. Climate Action or Life on Land) and social (e.g. Good Health and Well-Being) objectives.
 The Investment Adviser defines positive contribution to the SDGs as a net positive aggregate alignment score across all the SDGs (i.e., scores measuring positive contribution to individual SDGs have to, in total, be greater than the total of any negative contribution scores), based on third-party data.
-The Investment Adviser will also only include issuers which had sufficient positive SDG alignment with at least one individual SDG, and which did not have any material mis-alignment on any of the SDGs.
+The Investment Adviser only included issuers which had sufficient positive SDG alignment with at least one individual SDG, and which did not have any material mis-alignments on any of the SDGs.